Philip Berrigan: Plowshares Movement

-On September 9, 1980, Berrigan, his brother Daniel, with Sister Anne Montgomery, Elmer H. Maas, Rev. Carl Kabat, O.M.I., John Schuchardt, Dean Hammer and Molly Rush known as the Plowshares Eight entered the General Electric Re-entry Division in King of Prussia, Pennsylvania, where Mark 12A reentry vehicles for the Minuteman III Intercontinental Ballistic missiles (ICBMs) were made.
+On September 9, 1980, Berrigan, his brother Daniel, with Sister Anne Montgomery RSCJ, Elmer H. Maas, Rev. Carl Kabat, O.M.I., John Schuchardt, Dean Hammer and Molly Rush, known as the Plowshares Eight, entered the General Electric Re-entry Division in King of Prussia, Pennsylvania, where Mark 12A reentry vehicles for the Minuteman III Intercontinental Ballistic missiles (ICBMs) were made.
 They hammered on two reentry vehicles, poured blood on documents, and offered prayers for peace.
 This is considered the beginning of the Plowshares Movement.
 They were arrested and charged with ten different felony and misdemeanor counts.
 On April 10, 1990, after nearly ten years of trials and appeals, the Plowshares Eight were re-sentenced and paroled for up to 23 months in consideration of time already served in prison.
-Berrigan helped set up Jonah House as the community headquarters of the organisation, a terraced house in Reservoir Hill, Baltimore.
+Berrigan helped set up Jonah House as the community headquarters of the organization, a terraced house in Reservoir Hill, Baltimore.
 The headquarters later was moved to St. Peter the Apostle Cemetery in West Baltimore.
+The story is partly told in the book ARISE AND WITNESS: Poems by Anne Montgomery, RSCJ, About Faith, Prison, War Zones and Nonviolent Resistance, published in 2024.

-Berrigan's last Plowshares action occurred in December 1999, when a group of protesters hammered on A-10 Warthog warplanes held at the Warfield Air National Guard Base.
+Berrigan's last Plowshares action occurred in December 1999, when a group of protesters hammered on A-10 Warthog warplanes held at the Warfield Air National Guard Base in Maryland.
 He was indicted for malicious destruction of property and sentenced to 30 months in prison.
 He was released on December 14, 2001.
 In his lifetime he had spent about 11 years in jails and prisons for civil disobedience.